Computer monitors and TV screens are banned from Massachusetts waste disposal facilities.

-Cathode ray tubes (CRTs) from television and computer monitors were prohibited from all Massachusetts solid waste disposal facilities effective April 1, 2000.
-Like the waste bans already established for other bulky items (white goods, tires, auto batteries), landfill, combustion facility, and transfer station operators must check every incoming load of solid waste to identify and remove banned materials.
+Cathode ray tubes (CRTs) from television and computer monitors have been prohibited from all Massachusetts solid waste disposal facilities since April 2000.
+As with the disposal bans for other bulky items (e.g. white goods, tires, auto batteries), the operators of landfills, combustion facilities and transfer stations need to check every incoming load of solid waste to identify and remove banned materials.

-- Continued disposal in landfills of bulky electronic components will unnecessarily accelerate the pace at which the state's few remaining landfills reach their capacity.
+- Continued disposal in landfills of bulky electronic components would unnecessarily accelerate the pace at which the state's few remaining landfills reached their capacity.

-- Combustion of these items carries a potential public health risk.
+- Combustion of these items would carry a potential public health risk.
 CRTs contain lead, which can contaminate incinerator ash and prevent its beneficial reuse in asphalt and other products.

-- To promote the recycling and reuse of lead, and leaded glass contained in the CRT, as well as the precious metals found in printed circuit boards and power supplies benefits both the environment and the economy.
+- Promoting the recycling and reuse of lead, leaded glass contained from CRTs, and precious metals from printed circuit boards and power supplies benefits both the environment and the economy.

 - Recycling precious metals from electronics reduces the need for strip mining and acid mining.

-A recycling market is necessary for a waste ban to be effective, there need to be markets for the recycled materials and an infrastructure for processing them.
-A number of Massachusetts electronics recycling companies was adequately serving the state's commercial generators of CRT waste even before the disposal ban was implemented.
-Since then, with the ban ensuring a consistent supply of material and MassDEP providing strategic targeted startup grants and loans to electronics recyclers, Massachusetts has a fully developed infrastructure for processing residential CRTs.
+For or a waste ban to be effective, there need to be markets for the recycled materials and an infrastructure for processing them.
+A number of Massachusetts electronics recycling companies were adequately serving the state's commercial generators of CRT waste even before the disposal ban was implemented.
+Today, with the ban ensuring a consistent supply of material and MassDEP having provided strategic targeted startup grants and loans to electronics recyclers, Massachusetts has a fully developed infrastructure for processing residential CRTs.
 There are still resale markets for old CRTs in Africa, Asia, Latin America and the Middle East, where their low cost makes them attractive.
 Those that cannot be sold are dismantled and processed for the scrap value of their glass, metal, precious metal and plastic components.

-Initially, CRT recycling was very expensive for municipalities, but costs have fallen dramatically as demand for old units has risen.
-MassDEP also provided grants between 1999 and 2002 to help more than 200 towns and cities establish CRT collection programs.
+Initially, CRT recycling was very expensive for municipalities, but costs fell dramatically as demand for old units rose.
+A previous MassDEP grant program also provided funding to help more than 200 towns and cities establish CRT collection programs.
 Today, most residentially generated CRTs are collected at municipal transfer stations or special collection events.
 In larger cities, CRTs are collected curbside.
 Many manufacturers and retailers have introduced CRT take-back and recycling programs, and a number of charities also accept donations of unwanted CRTs.